 hired under different appointing authorities and regulations.

-information can be found under the Become a
+be found under the Become a

 documents are required for the PMF application?

-transcript (unofficial is acceptable).
-Additional information about
+transcript (or alternative).
+Additional information about these

-these documents can be found under the Become A PMF\Application
+documents can be found under the Become A PMF\Application

 Process\Application Tips webpage.
 Applicants who claim